The New Meta Economy

 Photo by Markus Winkler on Unsplash

-Zuckerberg talks about general intelligence, but what Meta is really building is a closed economic loop — one where they control the ad networks, the sales agents, the content engines, and the hardware interface.
+Zuckerberg talks about general intelligence, but Meta is also building a closed economic loop: ad networks, sales agents, content engines, and hardware interfaces under one roof.

 Photo by Unseen Studio on Unsplash